nf-core/scrnaseq/docs/usage.md

 To choose which one to use, please specify either `alevin`, `star` or `kallisto` as a parameter option for `--aligner`.

-### `--salmon_index`

-This can be used to specify a precomputed Salmon index in the pipeline, in order to skip the generation of required indices by Salmon itself.

-### `--txp2gene`

-This allows the specification of a transcript to gene mapping file for Salmon Alevin and AlevinQC.

-> This is not the same as the `kallisto_gene_map` parameter down below and is only used by the Salmon Alevin workflow.

 ### `--alevin_qc`

 Specify this if you want to have the AlevinQC module generate QC results for Alevin workflow output.

-### `--kallisto_gene_map`

-Specify a Kallisto gene mapping file here.
-If you don't, this will be automatically created in the Kallisto workflow when specifying a valid `--gtf` file.

-### `--gtf`

-Specify a valid GTF file for the workflow here.

-### `--transcript_fasta`

-If you intend to skip the generation of a transcriptomic FastA file, you can use this parameter to supply a transcriptomic FastA file here.
-If you don't specify this, it will be automatically generated from the supplied genomics FastA file utilizing the GTF annotation subsequently.

 ## Cellular barcodes